cncf/tag-security/assessments/README.md

      reduces time to resolve known or suspected vulnerability issues
    * A collaborative evaluation process increases domain expertise within each participating project.
-   * Provide potential adopters security-relevant information about a specific cloud native technology, with a focus on the likely security benefits, limitations, situations where use is appropriate, and the general security properties of the implementation.

 ### 2) Accelerate adoption of cloud native technologies